willidad/wk-charts/tasks.md

 Fix: 19bce28 tooltips cause page to jump - tt reaches outside the viewport and causes scroll bar to appear

+Fix: browser crashes if interval is too small limit interval to some reasonable number

 TODO

 change charts to new animation method